vultkayn/BTA-Docs/docs/pointers_references.md

 `@p` is an expression yielding the value of x

+## Pointer arithmetic

 ## Specificity

 - A pointer cannot points to an immutable variable.
-- A pointer can be reassigned
+- A pointer can be reassigned as long as its type is preserved.
+Otherwise, an explicit cast is mandatory.
+- Syntax `ptr2 ppx to px`, `ptr3 pppx to ppx` is considered as a way to explicitly highlight higher level pointers.
+- *Consideration* Should a pointer always be mutable so that `const` holds no meaning either? (in opposition to references)

 # References